seenuanand/Inspire/README.md

 ### reports
 #### Allure json files are stored here

+# For Inspire Candidate Test Execute the Below scripts
 #### webDriverManagerCheck.py is a  Driver Manager Checking script to avoid downloading the Drivers (Not Implimented yet to functionality)

-The above scripts can be executed directly from command prompt C:/ProjectLocation/testPostBusinessProcess.py
+#### The above scripts can be executed directly from command prompt
+		C:/ProjectLocation/testPostBusinessProcess.py
 				Or
 		From PyCharm Terminal

-Behave Implimentation
+### Behave Implimentation
-Feature File
+#### Feature File
 	createNewPost.feature
-Step Definition : createNewPost.py
+#### Step Definition
+	createNewPost.py
-It can be executed directly from pycharm terminal with following commands behave -f allure_behave.formatter:AllureFormatter -o reports/ .\feature\verifyLogin.feature
+#### It can be executed directly from pycharm terminal with following commands
+	behave -f allure_behave.formatter:AllureFormatter -o reports/ .\feature\verifyLogin.feature

-You can also run
+#### You can also run which is used for R&D Purpose
 verifyHomePage.feature
 verifyLogin.feature

-CreatePostAndDelete.feature is still in working progress.
+### CreatePostAndDelete.feature is still in working progress.

-Please let me know if you need more info on srinivas.anand1@gmail.com
+## Please let me know if you need more info on srinivas.anand1@gmail.com

 Note:  I am working on few more enhancement on framework like
 		Reading from Config Files